Reano

 2026

-Reano was my concept, born from noticing how much inspiration people collect from walks, travel, and social media, without anywhere meaningful to put it.
-I initially explored this through the lens of artists and creatives before focusing on interior design, where the business case and audience were clearest.
+Reano was my concept, after noticing how much inspiration people collect from walks, travel, and social media, without anywhere meaningful to put it.
+I initially explored this through the lens of creatives before focusing on interior design, where the business case and audience were clearest.
 Like Arvo, it was a deliberate choice to work outside the medtech and edtech projects that tend to dominate the program, in favour of something I was genuinely curious about with a strong market angle.

 The Challenge